nelsonj1614/Data_Projects_TripleTen/01_Taxi_Orders_Prediction/README.md

     <img alt="trendseason" src="https://github.com/nelsonj1614/Data_Projects_TripleTen/blob/791035fb307c5492f07f189a22e239b480728219/01_Taxi_Orders_Prediction/Photos/vg7.png">
 </div>

-- To study the series in more detail, only 1 month is included in the data slice for 'seasonal_decompose'.
+- To study the series in more detail, only 1 month is included in the data slice.

 - As would be expected, there is a daily seasonal cycle of orders (orders for taxi service are highest at the busiest times of day.